mnlipp/kubernetes-experience/README.md

-There are instructions for adding [prometheus](https://rook.io/docs/rook/v1.10/Storage-Configuration/Monitoring/ceph-monitoring/), but they focus on monitoring Rook (and thus Ceph), but the Grafana dashboards which are embedded in the Ceph console use additional information from [node exporter](https://github.com/prometheus/node_exporter).
+There are instructions for adding [prometheus](https://rook.io/docs/rook/v1.10/Storage-Configuration/Monitoring/ceph-monitoring/), but they focus on monitoring Rook (and thus Ceph), while the Grafana dashboards which are embedded in the Ceph console use additional information from [node exporter](https://github.com/prometheus/node_exporter).
 So, this is where the fun started...